zeromev/zeromev-core/README.md

 sudo nano /etc/systemd/system/extractor.service
 ```

-Paste the following into the file:
+Paste the following into the file to create the extractor service:

 ```
 [Unit]